Munsio/release-bot/README.md

 # release-bot
-An bot which converts gitlab tag pushes to slack messages
+A bot that converts GitLab tag pushes to Slack messages